Chemical warfare: Chemical weapon proliferation

 Despite numerous efforts to reduce or eliminate them, some nations continue to research and/or stockpile chemical warfare agents.

-In 1997, future US Vice President Dick Cheney opposed the signing ratification of a treaty banning the use of chemical weapons, a recently unearthed letter shows.
+In 1997, future US Vice President Dick Cheney opposed the signing ratification of a treaty banning the use of chemical weapons.
 In a letter dated April 8, 1997, then Halliburton-CEO Cheney told Sen. Jesse Helms, the chairman of the Senate Foreign Relations Committee, that it would be a mistake for America to join the convention.
 "Those nations most likely to comply with the Chemical Weapons Convention are not likely to ever constitute a military threat to the United States.
 The governments we should be concerned about are likely to cheat on the CWC, even if they do participate," reads the letter, published by the Federation of American Scientists.

 The CWC was ratified by the Senate that same month.
 In the following years, Albania, Libya, Russia, the United States, and India declared over 71,000 metric tons of chemical weapon stockpiles, and destroyed a third of them.
 Under the terms of the agreement, the United States and Russia agreed to eliminate the rest of their supplies of chemical weapons by 2012, but ended up taking far longer to do so as shown in the previous and following section of this article.